AI Retrieval Practice Quizzes: What Teachers Need to Know

 Example:

-What the teacher does: The teacher uses AI to generate a diagnostic question that forces pupils to distinguish between related scientific concepts.
+What the teacher does: The teacher uses AI to generate a diagnostic question that forces learners to distinguish between related scientific concepts.

 History quizzes often default to asking for dates, which requires only Level 1 Depth of Knowledge.
-AI can be used to generate tasks that require pupils to retrieve chronological sequences and causal links.
+AI can be used to generate tasks that require learners to retrieve chronological sequences and causal links.

 Example:

-What the teacher does: The teacher uses AI to generate questions that require pupils to rank historical events and justify their reasoning.
+What the teacher does: The teacher uses AI to generate questions that require learners to rank historical events and justify their reasoning.

 Example: